College Football Reporter

 Joe Schad joined ESPN in 2005 and is a ESPN’s National College Football Reporter.
 He reports feature stories and sit-down conversations for popular ESPN shows such as College GameDay, College Football Live and SportsCenter.

-Schad also writes news stories and blogs for ESPN.com, and provides college football news content for SportsCenter.
+Schad also writes news stories for ESPN.com, and provides college football news content for SportsCenter.
 He has also done sideline reporting for ESPN, ABC and ESPN Radio.
-Last season, Schad was a sideline reporter on more than 20 games for ESPN Radio, including the Fiesta Bowl, Rose Bowl and BCS National Championship Game.
+Last season, Schad was a sideline reporter on more than 20 games for ESPN Radio, including the Sugar Bowl, Rose Bowl and BCS National Championship Game.

 Known for breaking news related to underclassmen declaring for the NFL Draft, Schad also gets leads on numerous coaches who have been hired or fired, players who have transferred and coaching contract extensions.